iiepdev/HackingEDPlanningV2-Challenge6/README.md

 🇪🇸 [Versión en Español](#versi%C3%B3n-en-espa%C3%B1ol)

 Note: By accessing this repository and the corresponding files, you agree to a [non-disclosure agreement](https://box.iiep.unesco.org/s/FCXnZCStwRcyge4).
+You can also access the [Challenge brief](https://box.iiep.unesco.org/s/wM6B4RoeyoGrikg).

 ## Improving the visualisation of education indicators to make them more accessible and user-friendly